mbloch/mapshaper/README.md

 ### Introduction

 Mapshaper is a program for editing polygon and polyline datasets for mapping.
-The command line interface has commands for line simplification, polygon aggregation, attribute field calculation, filtering, splitting, table joins and more.
+The command line interface has commands for line simplification, attribute field calculation, filtering, clipping, splitting, dissolving, table joins and more.
 The [web-based gui](http://www.mapshaper.org) focuses on interactive simplification.

 Mapshaper can read and write Shapefile, GeoJSON and [TopoJSON](https://github.com/mbostock/topojson/wiki) files.